The Prince of Egypt: An Orthodox Look

 I also thank my parents Larry and Flo Ziffer, Esti Mandelbaum, Josh Joseph, Asher Altschul, Shelly Stohl, and Earl Lefkowitz.

-There is nothing new about the depiction of Biblical stories and Biblical characters in theater, film and opera.
+There is nothing new about the depiction of Biblical stories and Biblical characters in theater, film, and opera.
 Cecil B. De Mille’s Ten Commandments and Camille Saint-Saens’ Samson and Delila immediately come to mind as successful examples.
-While productions of this kind serve the desirable purpose of popularizing the Biblical stories, they raise serious concerns, particularly for religious Jews who are committed to a traditional understanding of the Biblical text.
+While productions of this kind serve the desired purpose of popularizing the Biblical stories, they raise serious concerns, particularly for religious Jews who are committed to a traditional understanding of the Biblical text.
 These concerns have recently been focused on the release of The Prince of Egypt, an animated version of the Exodus story which has been widely publicized and will likely be seen by hundreds of thousands of children throughout the world.
 The image of Moses that children will see in the film is likely to shape their understanding of the character, and the entire Exodus story, for a long time.
 The question we must ask is: Are we satisfied with the film’s presentation of the most important individual in the history of the Jewish people?
 Whatever our answer to this question, the solution does not lie in avoiding the movie.
 That would not be possible in this day and age, and besides, as Orthodox Jews we should not be afraid to expose ourselves to the modern world.
 Rather, we must view this film not as a threat but as an opportunity to translate children’s natural interest in the film into a fuller understanding of the Exodus story in light of rabbinic interpretation.

 It is towards this goal that Yossi Ziffer, an outstanding young scholar and author and member of the Lincoln Square Synagogue Kollel, has written a study guide to be used in Jewish schools in conjunction with the film.
 It is our hope that this study guide will allow students to use their heightened interest in the story created by the film to explore and understand the traditional view of the Exodus story.
 In our willingness to confront the issues that are raised by the film we hope that we will further an appreciation and understanding of the most important story in Jewish history.